ClemensHoischen/try_pipelining/README.md

 - Read a pipeline configuration YAML file
 - Execute the specified tasks and filter the results according to the configuration
-- perform a post-action step
+- perform a sequence of post-action steps (in this case : create an SB and from that create OBs).

 ![image](https://drive.google.com//uc?export=view&id=1VQqwRFlStjItjjocyjI-8x3a-jJBTwPP)